Welcome

 … to my website.

-I am assistant professor for political science research methods at Chemnitz University of Technology, where I lead an Emmy Noether Research Group on “Polarization through and in referendums: mapping polarization within and beyond the party system.”
+I am an assistant professor for political science research methods at Chemnitz University of Technology, where I lead an Emmy Noether Research Group on “Polarization through and in referendums: mapping polarization within and beyond the party system.”
 I am also the recipient of an ERC Starting Grant for my project “Residential mobility and the realignment of electoral politics in established democracies (RESPOL).”
-Currently, I am one of three co-speakers of the German Political Science Association’s (DVPW) section for political methodology.

 Previously, I was a research fellow at the Chair for Political Sociology of Germany at Freie Universität Berlin and in the summer term of 2020, I served as interim professor at the Center for Data and Methods at Universität Konstanz.
 I hold a PhD in Governance from the Hertie School of Governance, Berlin, an MSc in Political Science and Political Economy from the London School of Economics and Political Science and a BA in Political Science from Freie Universität Berlin.

 My areas of research are in political behavior and applied quantitative methods.
-I am interested in rightwing populism, polarisation, direct democracy, turnout, youths in politics, election forecasting, economic voting, and electoral studies more broadly.
-My work has been published or is forthcoming in the American Political Science Review, Journal of Politics, Political Science Research and Methods, Politische Vierteljahresschrift, and West European Politics among others.
+I am interested in rightwing populism, polarization, direct democracy, turnout, youths in politics, election forecasting, economic voting, and electoral studies more broadly.
+My work has been published in the American Political Science Review, Journal of Politics, Political Science Research and Methods, Politische Vierteljahresschrift, and West European Politics among others.

 I am also a founding member and former board member of CorrelAid, a data science non-profit.
 From 2012 to 2013 I worked as parliamentary aide in the German Bundestag.
 I occasionally post about political science, politics, data analysis and sometimes football using the handle @aleininger.